-The latest survey from the Content Marketing Institute, shows that both for BtoB and BtoC marketers despite remaing a priority there are clear challenges in measuring the ROI of content marketing.
+The latest survey from the Content Marketing Institute shows that both for BtoB and BtoC marketers despite remaining a priority there are clear challenges in measuring the ROI of content marketing.
 Perhaps this is not surprising as often businesses are failing as many marketers do not use paid advertising to promote their content and often lose momentum, produce poor quality content and do not plan effectively.

 Identifying Content Marketing Metrics

 Research by the Altimeter Group looks at the challenges marketers are facing in measuring the value of their content marketing efforts.
 Critically they offer a useful framework for strategically planning content marketing and addressing these issue of what content marketing metrics to use – Content Marketing Performance: A Framework to Measure Real Business Impact.

 So what is putting the right content marketing metrics in place and measuring them so hard?